postalserver/docs/content/en/features/ip-pools.md

 ---
 title: IP Pools
 description: ''
-position: 3.2
+position: 3.1
 category: Features
 ---
 Postal supports sending messages from different IP addresses.
 This allows you to configure certain sets of IPs for different mail servers or send from different IPs based on the sender or recipient addresess.

-By default, this functionality is disabled and Postal will send from any system IP.

 ## Enabling IP pools

-To begin, you'll need to enable IP pools.
+By default, IP pools are disabled and all email is sent from any IP address on the host running the workers.
+To use IP pools, you'll need to enable them in the configuration file.
 You can do this by setting the following in your `postal.yml` configuration file.
+You'll then need to restart Postal using `postal stop` and `postal start`.

 ```yaml
 general: